jiem/my-common/README.md

     }, true);

 ### Publish a client-side CommonJS module

-In the external library, sandbox your code in a function and use `exports` for anything you want to make public:
+To write a library that others can load as a module with `require` and a custom namespace, export what you want to make public with the commonJS `exports` object:

     (function() {